ayumi-cloud/oc-security-module/to_do_list.md

 2. Add formatting feature.

+3. Center the loading indicator.

 ---

-3. Save to file and database.
+4. Save to file and database.

 ---